 Following an identification for the need to update the WQMP/CPP, NMED proceeds with outreach efforts to Tribal counterparts in accordance with NMED's 2009 Tribal Collaboration and Communication Policy.
 Identification of potential stakeholders is also conducted to engage individuals or entities that may be impacted by the actions under the WQMP/CPP.
 Following outreach to Tribes and Stakeholders, the public notice process is driven primarily by various Federal and State regulations as well as NMED policies as outlined in Section XIV of this WQMP/CPP.
-Once public comments have been received, NMED will review and incorporate necessary revisions, as applicable.
-NMED will then present the proposed revisions to the WQCC for consideration and approval.
+After public comments are received, NMED reviews and incorporates necessary revisions, as applicable.
+NMED then presents the proposed revisions to the WQCC for consideration and approval.
 NMED may submit a proposed update to EPA for technical review before presentation to the WQCC.
 The WQCC considers the proposed update at one of its public meetings.
 At the WQCC meeting, the WQCC allows all interested persons reasonable opportunity to provide comment before deciding whether to approve the update.

-After adopting an update, the WQMP/CPP is sent to the Governor or designee for review and certification that the update is consistent with all other parts of the plan.
-The approved WQMP/CPP, along with the Governor's certification, is then sent to EPA Region 6 for approval.
-Once approved by EPA Region 6, the approved WQMP/CPP is maintained within the Department and submitted for publication with the State Library.
+After adopting an update, the WQMP/CPP is sent to the Governor or designee by the Department on behalf of the WQCC for review and certification that the update is consistent with all other parts of the plan.
+The WQCC sends the approved WQMP/CPP, along with the Governor's certification, to EPA Region 6 for approval.
+Once approved by EPA Region 6, the approved WQMP/CPP is maintained within NMED and filed as a State publication with the New Mexico State Library.

 Updates to the appendices of the WQMP/CPP, including the Antidegradation Policy Implementation Procedure and the Hydrology Protocol for the Determination of Uses Supported by Ephemeral, Intermittent and Perennial Waters (Appendix A and C, respectively), are done in accordance with the process to update the WQMP/CPP.
-Updates to the TMDL List (Appendix B) are made once a TMDL has been adopted or removed in accordance with the process described in Section IV of this plan.
+Updates to the TMDL List (Appendix B) are made once a TMDL has been adopted or removed in accordance with the process described in Section IV of this WQMP/CPP.